-- · the reliability of financial information used within the Association or for publication - the maintenance of proper accounting records; and - the safeguarding of assets (against unauthorised use or disposition).
+- the reliability of financial information used within the Association or for publication; - the maintenance of proper accounting records; and - the safeguarding of assets (against unauthorised use or disposition).

 It is the Committee of Management's responsibility to establish and maintain systems of internal financial control.
 Such systems can only provide reasonable and not absolute assurance against material financial misstatement or loss.
-Key elements include ensuring that;
+Key elements include ensuring that:

 - formal policies and procedures are in place, including the documentation of key systems and rules relating to the delegation of authorities, which allow the monitoring of controls and restrict the unauthorised use of the Association's assets. - experienced and suitably qualified staff take responsibility for important business functions; annual appraisal procedures have been established to maintain standards of performance. - forecasts and budgets are prepared regularly which allow the Committee of Management and staff to monitor the key business risks and financial objectives, and progress towards financial plans set for the year and the medium term.
 Regular management accounts are prepared promptly, providing relevant, reliable and up-to-date financial and other information and significant variances from budgets are investigated as appropriate. - all significant new initiatives, major commitments and investment projects are subject to formal authorisation procedures. - the Committee of Management review reports from the director, staff and from the external and internal auditors to provide reasonable assurance that control procedures are in place and are being followed.
 This includes a general review of the major risks facing the Association.
-During 2012/13 an internal audit of rent arrears took place.
+During 2013/14 an internal audit of tenancy sustainment took place and the internal audit of reactive repairs commenced and will be completed during 14/15.
 Also quarterly Risk Management reports were presented to Committee by staff. - formal procedures have been established for instituting appropriate action to correct weaknesses identified from the above reports.